everpeace/k8s-hostpath-device-plugin/README.md

         hostpath-device.k8s.io/sample: 1
 ```

-Then, it can guarantee that the pod will be scheduled to a node which has the host path.
+Thus, it can guarantee that the pod will be scheduled to a node which has the host path.

 ## Build